Azure/terraform-azurerm-avm-res-recoveryservices-vault/_header.md

 * Create an Azure recovery services vault resource with options such as immutability, soft delete, storage type, cross region restore, public network configuration, identity settings, and monitoring.
 * Supports enabling private endpoints for backups and site recovery.
 * Support customer's managed key for encryption (cmk)

+## Limitations and notes

+* Feature in preview: Using `user-assigned managed identities` still in preview. [reference](https://learn.microsoft.com/en-us/azure/backup/encryption-at-rest-with-cmk?tabs=portal#assign-a-user-assigned-managed-identity-to-the-vault-in-preview)
+  * Vaults that use `user-assigned managed identities` for CMK encryption don't support the use of private endpoints for backup. [reference](https://learn.microsoft.com/en-us/azure/backup/